microsoft/vscode-docs/README.md

 # Visual Studio Code Documentation

-You've found the Visual Studio Code documentation GitHub repository which contains the content for the [Visual Studio Code documentation](https://code.visualstudio.com/docs).
+You have found the Visual Studio Code documentation GitHub repository which contains the content for the [Visual Studio Code documentation](https://code.visualstudio.com/docs).

 Topics submitted here will be published to the [Visual Studio Code](https://code.visualstudio.com) portal.